ShubraChowdhury/MLAzureProject2/README.md

 ![image](https://user-images.githubusercontent.com/32674614/156672048-1af9973a-19ec-41b7-b4e1-5dc1bee8c70f.png)

-- Create and publish a pipeline
- ### Step 7: Create, Publish and Consume a Pipeline
+## Step 7: Create, Publish and Consume a Pipeline
 For this part of the project, I used Jupyter Notebook provided in the starter files.
 Changes made in the notebook to have the same keys, URI, dataset, cluster, and model names already created.

  - ![image](https://user-images.githubusercontent.com/32674614/156672213-e676fb08-5a82-422c-9c71-812bfc320373.png)